-

 Chancellor's Award

 Awarded to two students entering full-time study in the Faculty of Arts and Science or the Faculty of Education and Professional Studies.
 Applicants must have a minimum 85% average and show evidence of personal leadership activities: e.g. excellence in fine arts, writing, debating; excellence in science extracurricular activities beyond local school class requirements; and/or significant citizenship contributions to community or family.
 Recipients must also demonstrate financial need and be residents of Ontario as defined by OSAP.
 Each recipient receives $10,000 during their first year, and the scholarship is renewable for up to three additional years at $3,000 per year based on the maintenance of a minimum 85% average on their best 24 credits.
+Recipients of this award may not also hold a President's, Schulich, FIRST Robotics, Carl Sanders scholarship or NU Entrance Award.
+Complete a Nipissing University Application for Entrance Awards, available on our website in early March.
+Deadline: May 1.

 -